 During armed conflicts, all parties to the conflict, whether state forces or non-state armed groups, are bound by applicable international humanitarian law.
 Individuals who commit serious violations of the laws of war with criminal intent—intentionally or recklessly—are responsible for war crimes, which states have an obligation under international law to investigate, prosecute, and punish.
 The laws of war prohibit willful killings and deliberate and indiscriminate attacks on civilians.

 Commanders who knew or should have known about violations but failed to stop them or punish those responsible may be criminally responsible, as a matter of command responsibility.

-This report was researched and written by and Juan Pappier, Americas senior researcher, and an Americas research assistant.
+This report was researched and written by Juan Pappier, Americas senior researcher, and an Americas research assistant.
 It was reviewed and edited by José Miguel Vivanco, Americas executive director; Margaret Knox, senior editor/researcher; Amanda Klasing, acting co-director of the Women’s Rights Division; Ximena Casas, researcher of the Women’s Rights Division; Daniel Wilkinson, acting director the Environment and Human Rights Division; and Michael Garcia Bochenek, senior counsel of the Children’s Rights Division.
 Danielle Haas, senior editor in the Program Office; and Maria McFarland Sánchez-Moreno, senior legal advisor, provided program and legal review, respectively.